awsdocs/amazon-sns-developer-guide/doc_source/sns-access-policy-use-cases.md

 # Example cases for Amazon SNS access control<a name="sns-access-policy-use-cases"></a>

+This section describes a few examples of typical use cases for access control\.

 **Topics**
 + [Grant AWS account access to a topic](#sns-grant-aws-account-access-to-topic)
 + [Limit subscriptions to HTTPS](#sns-limit-subscriptions-to-https)